Clnall/ResourcesAndNotes/InterviewQuestions(C++)/45ConceptualCodingInterviewQuestions.md

 ### 26.)
 What is FIFO? <br>
 First In First Out.
 Example Queue
 ### 27.)
 What is a stack? <br>
+A stack is a data structure with two operations push and pop only executable at the end of the list.
 ### 28.)
 What are binary trees? <br>

 ### 29.)
 What are binary search trees? <br>

 ### 30.)
 What is object-oriented programming? <br>

 ### 31.)
 What is the purpose of a loop in programming? <br>
 The purpose of loops in programming is to repeat a block of code some amount of times depending on the conditional statement.
 ### 32.)
 What is a conditional statement? <br>